open-telemetry/opentelemetry-java/docs/knowledge/api-design.md

 should target declarative configuration.
 This means:

 - We are judicious about extending the env var / system property configuration interface with new options.
 Additions are at maintainers' discretion.
+When proposing such an addition, also open a corresponding issue or discussion post describing the use-case and justification.
 - Declarative configuration must be a strict superset of env var / system property configuration.
   In the event new env var / system properties are added, there must be equivalent capabilities in declarative config, with the caveat that naming and structure do not need to be identical.